sayedhfatimi/the-contemplative-path-posts/2025-09-06-the-stain-on-the-shirt-perception-passivity-and-the-weight-of-goodness/post.md

 ---

 > "*There is always more good in the world than bad; a small stain is easier to notice on a white shirt.*"
 >
 > — [Sayed H. Fatimi](https://www.goodreads.com/quotes/10907797-there-is-always-more-good-in-the-world-than-bad)

 There is always more good in the world than bad, but we do not see it that way.
 A small stain is easier to notice on a white shirt.
 Acts of cruelty leap out at us not because they are the substance of life, but because they rupture the ordinary fabric of kindness, cooperation, and quiet decency that usually goes unseen.
 And yet, there is another danger: not the presence of evil itself, but the good who see it and do nothing.

 Beneath this tension lies something deeper.
 Good and evil exist not as absolutes in isolation, but as a pair—a dichotomy by which each gains definition.
 If all were good and nothing stood against it, how could we recognize goodness at all?
-Would there be degrees of “good,” one act more meaningful than another, or would all dissolve into sameness?
+Would there be degrees of "good," one act more meaningful than another, or would all dissolve into sameness?
 Without contrast, the very word would lose its force.

 This is why the darker road matters.
 Without the possibility of cruelty, there is no weight to compassion.
 Without the lure of dishonesty, truth carries no courage.
 Without the presence of evil, goodness becomes a mechanical reflex, predetermined and hollow.
 To choose what is right only has meaning because we could have chosen otherwise.